nwoolls/MultiMiner/README.md

 ![Getting Started](https://github.com/nwoolls/MultiMiner/raw/master/Screenshots/Getting%20Started.png "Getting Started")

-MultiMiner will automatically download and install the latest version of either [bfgminer][2], making it simple for the new user to get started.
+MultiMiner will automatically download and install the latest version of [bfgminer][2], making it simple for the new user to get started.

 ![Downloading and Installing Cgminer](https://github.com/nwoolls/MultiMiner/raw/master/Screenshots/Downloading%20and%20Installing%20Bfgminer.png "Downloading and Installing Cgminer")